aarhusstadsarkiv/digiarch/README.md

   Manually add converted files with ORIGINAL UUID as their parent.

-  \b Depending on the TARGET, a different type of ORIGINAL file will be
+  Depending on the TARGET, a different type of ORIGINAL file will be needed:
-  needed: * "master": original file parent * "access": master file parent * "statutory": master file parent
+  * "master": original file parent
+  * "access": master file parent
+  * "statutory": master file parent

   The given FILEs must be located inside the MasterDocuments, AccessDocuments, or Documents folder depending on the TARGET.